-4317.
-Community and Population Health (CL 3:2:3 WE).
-(Traditional BSN) (Prerequisites: NURS3385 and NURS3520.)
+GNUR3485 and GNUR3520.)
 This course emphasizes public health and community nursing concepts essential for professional nursing practice.
 Focus is on the concepts of community health nursing practice, epidemiology and disease transmission, comprehensive assessment of risk factors and health problems, program planning and intervention, environmental health, collaboration with the interdisciplinary team, health promotion and disease prevention.

-4320.
-Professional Role of Leader and Manager (3:3:0 WE).
-(Traditional BSN) (Prerequisites: NURS4398.)
+GNUR4320.
+Professional Role of Leader and Manager (3:3:0 ONLIN).
+(Accelerated BSN) (Prerequisites: GNUR4498.)
 This course incorporates the role of the nurse as a leader and manager in nursing.
 Students will utilize selected theories and concepts to generate knowledge, skills, and attitudes related to the role of leader and manager.
 The course provides opportunity for the students to explore the role of the nursing profession in a global healthcare environment.

-4330.
+GNUR4330.
 Medical Surgical Nursing II Theory/MS II Theory (3:3:0 WE).
-(Traditional BSN) (Prerequisite: NURS 4403, 4404.
-Pre/co- requisite: NURS 4208 or consent of the Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: GNUR4403,4404.
+Pre/co- requisite: GNUR 4208 or consent of the Associate Dean of Academic Programs.)
 Combines an emphasis on the critical thinking and clinical reasoning/judgment process as a major role in professional nursing practice with detailed study of the problems of care which are predominant in acute and critical care setting with clients across the life span.